yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_nodejs.rst

 Update data
 -----------

-The API allows you to make updates to specific |meshData| by targeting the id.
+The API allows you to make updates to specific Mesh Data by targeting the id.

 The SDK makes this even simpler since the id can be derived from the object itself along with all it's modifications.